Densaugeo/uploadserver/README.md

 python3 -m uploadserver --basic-auth hello:world
 ~~~

-Now you can upload a file with the token.
+Now you can upload basic authentication.
 For example:
 ~~~
 curl -u hello:world http://127.0.0.1:8000/upload -F 'files=@basicauth-example.txt'
 ~~~

-Uploads without the authentication will be rejected.
-Basic authentication credentials can be stolen if sent in plain HTTP, so this option is best used with HTTPS.
+Uploads without authentication will be rejected.
+Note that basic authentication credentials can be stolen if sent over plain HTTP, so this option is best used with HTTPS.

-The server checks the credentials before it handles the body of the request, so this mode of operation is not susceptible to DoS mentioned above.
+The server checks credentials before it handles the body of the request, so this mode of operation is not susceptible to DoS attack mentioned in the previous section.

-Basic authentication protects both uploads and downloads.
+Unlike token authentication, basic authentication protects both uploads and downloads.

 ## Theme Option